Principle of Alignment: There is more value created with overall alignment than with local excellence.

-Solution trains coordinate the development of solutions within a PI, and they provide for cadence and synchronization of ARTs and suppliers, including PI Planning meetings and the solution demo.
+Solution trains coordinate the development of solutions within a PI, and they provide for cadence and synchronization of ARTs and suppliers, including PI Planning events and the solution demo.
+Figure 5 shows the Solution Train events.
 In many cases, large solutions require suppliers who develop components, subsystems, or capabilities for the value stream.
 These suppliers participate in the Solution Train events.

-At the start of each PI, planning takes place for all ARTs at the same time, conducted by the ARTs in individually PI planning meetings.
-But to gain alignment and create a single plan across all trains, as well as manage dependencies between the trains, Pre- and Post-PI Planning meetings also take place.
+At the start of each PI, planning takes place for all ARTs at (ideally) the same time, conducted by the ARTs in individually PI planning events.
+The Pre- and Post-PI Planning events gain alignment and create a single plan across all trains, as well as manage dependencies between the trains.
 These events result in summarized solution PI Objectives for communication with stakeholders.

-The Solution Train holds a solution demo at the end of each PI (sometimes at the start of the next PI).
+The Solution Train holds a solution demo at the end of each PI (or may sometimes lag to the start of the next PI).
 Here, it presents an integrated solution across all ARTs and suppliers to customers and stakeholders from the portfolio and other value streams.
 After this demo, an I&A workshop is held to improve the process of the entire value stream.

 Lean-Agile suppliers can be treated as another ART, participating in all Solution Train events.
-However, suppliers working in traditional methodologies work against Milestones, but are still expected to attend pre- and post-PI planning, solution demos, and Solution Train I&A. SAFe enterprises help suppliers improve their processes and become more Lean and Agile, to the economic benefit of both organizations.
+Traditionally, suppliers work against contractual Milestones, but they are still expected to attend pre- and post-PI planning, solution demos, and Solution Train I&A. SAFe enterprises help suppliers improve their processes and become more Lean and Agile, to the economic benefit of both organizations

 Releasing and Release Governance